RandyGitProjects/travel-tracker/README.md

 One of the key features of Odyssey Vacations is the ability to explore destinations that are offered through the travel agency.
 Users can browse through a wide range of destinations and choose the one that best suits their travel needs.
 Once a destination is selected, the application calculates the cost of the trip, making it easy for users to budget and plan their travel.

-Overall, Odyssey Vacations is an ideal application for anyone looking to book a trip and explore new destinations.
-Its user-friendly interface and personalized experience make it a must-have for any traveler.
 ---
 ## Set up